luukfroling/Mechanica/content/special/ChX2_CracksInMecha.md

 Scattering of an incoming particle at a fixed source.
 ```

-Consider fig.(7.7): a particle of mass $m$ and velocity $v$ is moving towards a fixed second particle.
+Consider {numref}`Figure {number} <fig:ScatteringPrinciple.png>`: a particle of mass $m$ and velocity $v$ is moving towards a fixed second particle.
 The latter is fixed in the origin and act like a force-source.
-The force is central, i.e. works along the direction of the red line in fig.(7.7).
+The force is central, i.e. works along the direction of the red line in {numref}`Figure {number} <fig:ScatteringPrinciple.png>`.
 In the drawing the forces is repelling and the incoming particle will deviate from its straight line.
 Eventually it will continue moving over a straight line, when the influence of the force is no longer felt.
-The angle of the new direction with the incoming one, is $theta$, the scattering angle.
-We are looking for the relation between $b$, the distance at which the incoming particle would have passed by the origin if there was no force and the scattering angle $theta$.
+The angle of the new direction with the incoming one, is $\theta$, the scattering angle.
+We are looking for the relation between $b$, the distance at which the incoming particle would have passed by the origin if there was no force and the scattering angle $\theta$.

 ```{figure} ../images/Scattering2D3D.png